khourious/labstuffs/nanopore/CADDE/README.md

 #### This pipeline can:

-- Basecall using guppy_basecaller.
+- Perform high accuracy basecalling using guppy_basecaller.

-- Demultiplex using guppy_barcoder.
+- Do demultiplexing using guppy_barcoder.

 - Estimate the min and max read filtering lengths automatically.